What is Vertical Analysis?

 Advantages of Vertical Analysis

 - Vertical analysis simplifies the correlation between single items on a balance sheet and the bottom line, as they are expressed in a percentage.
-The percentages can be used by a company’s management to set goals and threshold limits.
+A company’s management can use the percentages to set goals and threshold limits.
 For example, management may consider shutting down a particular unit if profit per unit falls below a particular threshold percentage.

 - It is a relatively more potent tool than horizontal analysis, which shows the corresponding changes in the finances of a particular unit/ account/department over a certain period of time.

 - It is also highly effective while comparing two or more companies operating in the same industry but with different sizes.
 It is often tricky to compare the balance sheet of a $1 billion company to one that is valued at $500,000.
-Vertical analysis enables accountants to create common-sized accounts, which enable them to compare and contrast amounts of different magnitudes in a very efficient manner.
+Vertical analysis enables accountants to create common-size measures, which enable them to compare and contrast amounts of different magnitudes in a very efficient manner.

 1. Comparative Balance Sheet with Vertical Analysis